dimaaac/dspeaker/README.md

 # dspeaker
 The ultimate linux kernel module driver made for a low quality speaker from ebay.
+Keep in mind that your speaker will probably not work with this driver.

 ## What
 uhh, for now its just a template module, soooooo